UstDoesTech/ust-blog/content/posts/strategy/numerical-impermanence-intro/index.md

 Let's introduce a new number: the Temporal Number N(t).

-Instead of being that it's a fixed value, like 1, 2, or 3, the Temporal Number N(t) changes over time.
+Instead of being a fixed value, like 1, 2, or 3, the Temporal Number N(t) changes over time.
 Its value at any one time is dependent on two things:

 - Time (t) - where we are on a timeline
 - Context (C) - the circumstances surrounding the number